privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

         'phone' => 'telePhone',
         'mobile' => 'mobilePhone'
     ),

     /**
+     * To concatenate or edit the attributes mentioned above, you can use next 2 options.
+     * If they should not be used, feel free to remove them.
+     */

+    /**
      * You are able to concatenate attributes like the given and surname.